What is this page?

 Bible manuscripts and translations

-For the popular translations, use Bible Hub or BibleGateway.
+For most popular translations, use Bible Hub or BibleGateway.

-- Roman/Sixtine Septuagint (1587) – Based on Codex Vaticanus; commissioned by the Romish Pope Sixtus V for the purpose of assisting those preparing the Sixtine Vulgate.
+- Roman/Sixtine Septuagint (1587) – Printed edition based on Codex Vaticanus; commissioned by the Romish Pope Sixtus V for the purpose of assisting those preparing the Sixtine Vulgate.
+Footnotes are good for learning about textual variants (some of which are not mentioned by any existing English translation), but they’re not easily readable since they’re all in Latin and Greek.

 - Volume I (Genesis through 1 Samuel)